 This is my donation piece for Virginia Spiegel‘s fund raiser Fiberart for a Cause.
 It is an Invitational Reverse Auction of Fiberart, March 24 – 26, 2009.
 Each artist donates a fiber artwork with 100% of the proceeds going directly to the American Cancer Society.
 5 1/2” x 9 1/2”

 To make this, I painted white PFD cotton fabric with textile paints, the letters were cut from magazines and collaged with gel medium.
 The finished painting was fused to Peltex heavy weight interfacing, and quilted.
 I cut the metal house shape from a sheet of aluminum craft metal with decorative scissors and used an x-acto to cut the window and doors.
 I used a 90/14 needle on my sewing machine to stitch the metal with a heavy cotton thread and embossed it after it was sewn to the panel.

 I wanted to draw a more elaborate design on the metal than random doodles, so I drew a design on tracing paper and laid it over the metal and lightly traced over the design with a stylus transferring the design to the metal.
 I went over the design with the stylus embossing it in the metal giving it more depth and adding details.

 This entry was posted on Thursday, January 8th, 2009 at 1:28 PM.
-It is filed under Creative Process and tagged with fiberart for a cause, mixed media, sewing metal.
+It is filed under Creative Process and tagged with fiberart for a cause, metal house, mixed media, sewing metal.
 You can follow any responses to this entry through the RSS 2.0 feed.